 If you have any health conditions and take medication, make sure you consult your doctor first before taking any supplements.

 Moisturise more often

-It’s a common knowledge that if you want your skin to feel less dry you should moisturise it more often (although healthy diet should come first).
-But not all the beauty products will give you the same results.
+It’s common knowledge that if you want your skin to feel less dry you should moisturise it more often (although a healthy diet should come first).
+But not all beauty products will give you the same results.

-One of the most natural skin moisturisers which I’ve been using lately is raw shea butter from Fushi.
+One of the most natural skin moisturisers which I am a fan of is raw shea butter from Fushi.
 As an ingredient, you will find shea butter in many moisturising face creams and body butters but the quality is not the same as the raw product.